tulamelkii/openstack/README.md

-Keystone-installi on the controller
+Keystone- install on the controller, this is service who create main catalog for  autinfication and authorization

-Keystone deploys for create token and http apache
+Keystone needs for interactions services and users

 This is fist identifity service, who use users with autinfication and authorization
 - first  yum update